cchudzicki-ocw-testing/21w.036-spring-2022/content/pages/calendar.md

 - Look through the list of topics and articles that can provide a starting point for your *Scientific American*
 - Select an article that intrigues you and read it.
-- Read “Reviewing Prior Research,” Chapter Five from *Writing in the Sciences* (omitting exercises);
+- Read “Reviewing Prior Research,” Chapter Five from *Writing in the Sciences* (omitting exercises) by Ann Penrose and Steven Katz.
 - Read “Undamming the Rivers: A Review” by Angela Bednarek and “Down go the Dams” by Jane Marks (from *Scientific American*).

 **In Class:** Understanding the link between genre and audience.